Foreign relations of Canada: Canada’s relations within the Americas

 Canada joined the Organization of American States (OAS) in 1990 and has been an active member, hosting the OAS General Assembly in Windsor, Ontario, in June 2000.

 Canada–Caribbean relations

 Many Caribbean Community countries turn to Canada as a valued partner.
 Canadians, particularly Canadian banks and utility companies play an important economic role in the development of former British West Indies colonies.
 Efforts to improve trade have included the idea of concluding a free trade agreement to replace the 1986 bilateral CARIBCAN agreement.
 At various times, several Caribbean countries have also considered joining Canadian Confederation as new provinces or territories, although no Caribbean nation has implemented such a proposal.
 Note that many Caribbean countries are also involved in the Commonwealth of Nations, below.

-Canada–Latin American relations

-In recent years Canadian leaders have taken increasing interest in Latin America.
-Canada has had diplomatic relations with Venezuela since January 1953 and the relations are based on mutual commercial interests, especially in technology, oil and gas industry, telecommunications and others.
-Canada has an ongoing trade dispute with Brazil.

-Canada–Asia relations

-In 1985 the Parliament of Canada passed an Act to create the Asia Pacific Foundation of Canada, a think-tank focusing on Canada-Asia relations, in order to enhance Canada-Asia relations.
-Canada also seeks to expand its ties to Pacific Rim economies through membership in the Asia-Pacific Economic Cooperation forum (APEC).

 Canada–Commonwealth of Nations

 Canada maintains close links to the United Kingdom and other Commonwealth realms, with which Canada has strong historic ties and shares a monarch.
 It also remains a member of the Commonwealth.